Updated November 2017

 Q: What is insight2050?

 A: Insight2050 is an effort to prepare Central Ohio for future growth.
 Insight2050 is not a regional plan but rather a tool that provides key data to decision makers to help inform their choices.
-It has generated objective metrics to help inform local decision making, and is now providing communities in Franklin County and the six surrounding counties with tools, best-practices guides, and other resources – including a Technical Assistance program and an insight2050 Academy to help civic and business leaders, elected and appointed officials, and residents understand the challenges and opportunities the region faces.
+Unveiled in November 2014, it has generated objective metrics to help inform local decision making, and is now providing communities in Franklin County and the six surrounding counties with tools, best-practices guides, and other resources – including a Technical Assistance program and an insight2050 Academy to help civic and business leaders, elected and appointed officials, and residents understand the challenges and opportunities the region faces.

 It is a project led by the Mid-Ohio Regional Planning Commission (MORPC), Columbus 2020, and the Columbus District Council of the Urban Land Institute, and guided by a Project Team and Steering Committee.
 Calthorpe Associates, a California-based planning firm led by New Urbanist pioneer Peter Calthorpe, was a consultant and developer of the modeling tools used in insight2050.